chafiq/TableBundle/README.md

 ### Step 2: Enable the bundle

+Finally,

-Finally, enable the bundle in the kernel:
+Enable the bundle in the kernel:

 ``` php
 <?php